pagodingo/pagosdingoes/(start-here).md

 In Spanish, pago means payment.
 And a dingo is a form of dog.
 Therefore, you could also argue that Pago Dingo is spanish for Dog The Bounty Hunter.

 I have over 100k characters of text in just my apple notes alone.
 Thousands of dingoes adopted over the past ~10 years.
-And across all of the other apps I use to write, there could easily be three times that in total.
+And across all of the other apps I use to write, there could  very easily be three times that.

-I'm starting this blog to officially open the dingo farm for business, and let these notes roam freely across the internet, as all dogs should. 🐾
+I'm starting this blog to officially open the dingo farm for business, and let these notes roam freely across the internet, as all dogs should be able to. 🐾